 We also recommend that the length of cable used to connect speaker pairs be identical.
-For example, use the same length piece of cable to connect the front-left and front-right or surround-left and surround-right speakers, even if the speakers are a different distance from the HS controller.
+For example, use the same length piece of cable to connect the front-left and front-right speakers, even if the speakers are a different distance from the HS controller.

-- 2. Connections to the subwoofer are made via a line level audio connection from the Subwoofer Output (3) to the line-level SUB input (purple) of the subwoofer.
-Connect at the same time the Subwoofer Trigger Output to the Trigger Input of the subwoofer. - 3.
-Connect the supplied FM antenna to the FM (75 ohm) connection 6.
+- 2. Connections to the subwoofer are made via a line level audio connection from the Subwoofer Output 3 to the line-level SUB input (purple) of the subwoofer.
+Connect at the same time the Subwoofer Trigger Output 5 to the Trigger Input of the subwoofer. - 3.
+Connect the supplied FM antenna to the FM (75 ohm) connection 3.
 The FM antenna may be an external roof antenna, an inside powered or wire lead antenna or a connection from a cable system.
 Note that if the antenna or connection uses 300-ohm twin-lead cable, you should use a 300-ohm-to-75-ohm adapter to make the connection.